smohiudd/smohiudd.github.io/_posts/2018-10-30-working-with-gtfs-realtime-for-front-end-development.markdown

 layout: post
 title:  "Working with GTFS Realtime Transit Data"
 date:   2018-10-30 00:00:00 -0700
+description: "Decoding GTFS Realtime transit data can be a challenging endeavour for simple front end development.
+By using protobuf.js, AWS Lambda and Serverless, we can make the data accessible for web application and visualizations."
 ---
 ### Decoding GTFS Realtime transit data can be a challenging endeavour for simple front end development.
 By using protobuf.js, AWS Lambda and Serverless, we can make the data accessible for web application and visualizations.